 - BE PREPARED: With retractable steel spikes, an integral bubble level and no-slip lever locks this tripod is secure, stable, quiet, and ready for quick adjustments during that vital moment

-- Heavy Duty Carbon Fiber Tripod: This Manbily WZ-324PA03 hunting tripod is made of 8-layer carbon fiber, making it strong and stable.
-With a maximum leg diameter of 32 mm, it offers unparalleled stability and can withstand challenging environments
+- Heavy Duty Carbon Fiber Tripod: This Manbily tripod is made of high-density 8-layer carbon fiber, making it strong and stable.
+With a maximum leg diameter of 36 mm, it offers unparalleled stability and can withstand challenging environments

 - CNC Aluminum Tripod Head: Constructed from thick, high-grade aluminum using CNC processing for superior durability, offering a smoother surface and high-load structure than traditional die-casting.
 Uses precision ball-and-socket engineering to minimize unwanted movement after tightening